General Guidelines and Instructions

 2. Choose type of presentation.

-3. Secure approval from a faculty sponsor.
+3. Seek sponsorship from a faculty member.

 All proposals must be sponsored by a faculty member.
 Sponsors will read proposals and suggest revisions as needed.
 A sponsor may be someone other than your research supervisor.

-Student-organized group presentations require only one sponsor for the entire group of presenters.
+Group presentations require only one sponsor for the entire group of presenters.
 One presenter only submits the group proposal in the online application system.

 Sponsors are notified of a submitted proposal by e-mail via the WUC online application system.
 The notice instructs them about actions required of them for the successful submission of your proposal.
 Remind your sponsor of these notices.